DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/dashboard/dashboard.md

     ![Dashboard](../images/dashboard00.png)

-2. Insight provides several recommended dashboards that allow monitoring from different dimensions such as nodes, namespaces, workloads, etc. Switch between dashboards by clicking the __insight-system / Insight / Overview__ section.
+2. Insight provides several recommended dashboards that allow monitoring from different dimensions such as nodes, namespaces, and workloads.
+Switch between dashboards by clicking the __insight-system / Insight / Overview__ section.

     ![Overview](../images/dashboard01.png)